Zoran & Jennifer Naskov

-Jennifer has a heart for orphans and children from hard places, and counts it a great privilege to be part of the positive changes happening in North Macedonia, in regards to child welfare and social inclusion.
+Zoran and Jennifer count it a great privilege to be part of the positive changes happening in North Macedonia, especially in regards to child welfare and social inclusion.

-Nastassia has used her gifts and talents to volunteer with children in India, Slovenia, and Thailand, as well as volunteering at the local public orphanage in North Macedonia from 2017-2019.
-She interacts with the children through song and play, and showing them love with her warm smile and calm spirit, and is particularly gifted in working with children with Autism Spectrum.
+Nastassia has used her many gifts and talents to volunteer with children in India, Slovenia, and Thailand, as well as volunteering at the local public orphanage in Macedonia from 2017-2019.
+She is particularly gifted in working with children on the Autism Spectrum.

-In the future, Nastassia plans to open a therapeutic retreat center for expats, NGO volunteers, and their families, to provide counseling in an effort to reduce burnout and help them remain on the field.
+In the future, Nastassia plans to use her experiences as a TCK (Third Culture Kid) and her Counseling degree to open a therapeutic retreat center for expats, NGO volunteers, and their families, so that she can provide counseling in an effort to reduce burnout and help them remain on the field.

 Mike Kozlinski is the founder of First Cause Discipleship Ministries: a counseling, teaching and training ministry focused on making disciples.
 He began partnering with LIFE Fellowship in December 2012 and he is present at the church several days per week.